alexch/codelikethis/public/lessons/learn_to_code_with_javascript/intro.md

 # What is coding?

-* coding (aka programming or software development) is a *human* activity
+* coding (aka programming or software development) is a *creative, human* activity
-* it's called *code* because what we write is *not* what the computer reads
+* *coding* does not mean "cracking the code" or "deciphering" -- it's not a mystery or a secret, it's a language
-* to a computer, it's all ones and zeros; to us, it's words (and numerals and punctuation)
+* the words (and numerals and punctuation) we write are translated into long strings of ones and zeros

 # What is coding NOT?

 * coding is **not** mathematical
-  * some logic
+  * some logic (if / then / and / or / etc.)
-  * mostly just counting
+  * mostly just counting ("do this 10 times")
 * coding is **not** solitary
   * most coding happens in a team
   * pair programming is awesome